 Mansfield Woodhouse is located approximately 2 miles north of Mansfield town centre and is directly linked via the A60.
 It is primarily a residential area of about 20,000 people, and although now absorbed into the Mansfield urban area, the settlement has retained a special character of its own.
-The district centre comprises an elongated shopping street stretching for nearly half a mile along the High Street and Station Street.
-Most of the district centre is also designated as a conservation area, and many shops are located in old stone buildings which were formerly houses and as a consequence have architectural or historic interest and townscape value.
+The district centre comprises an

 Market Warsop is located approximately 5 miles to the north of Mansfield town centre, in the northern sector of the district, some way from the main urban area.
 Market Warsop district centre is a traditional and historic town centre located within a conservation area.
 The retail core is centred around the Sherwood Street / High Street the resident population and the surrounding areas.
 It has a different character to the other district centres as most of the local community's needs are met within the one large supermarket, and due to the presence of Argos the centre is more like a retail park.
+There are also a number of local centres and neighbourhood parades which, in combination with the above mentioned centres, food operators and retail parks, contribute towards the retail choice within the district.
+In addition there are many individual shops within the district that provide a service to the community in which they are located.